matthew-brett/pydagogue/curious_git.rst

     git branch -v

-A branch is just a bookmark - a name that points to a commit.
+A branch is just a name that points to a commit.
 In fact, git stores branches as tiny text files, where the filename is the name of the branch, and the contents is the hash of the commit that it points to:

 .. prizerun::